How do I choose a business name

 - Are any businesses already using the name you have in mind?

-- Is your proposed name also available to be registered as a domain name for doing business online?
+- Is your proposed name also available to be registered as a domain name for doing buying and selling online?

 - Is there any chance that your proposed name could be misunderstood?

 Check if your proposed name is available to register as a business name or domain name using our Business name check tool.